dan-t/cpp-typecheck/README.md

 in the database.
 Normally this shouldn't be an issue, because the commands in the database very rarely change in a way that affects type checking, but if there're problems, then the cache at `~/.cpp_typecheck/cache/cmds` can be just cleared.

-Currently only the [gcc](https://gcc.gnu.org/) and [clang](http://clang.llvm.org/) compilers are supported, because to prevent the object file creation and only apply the type checking the flag `-fsyntax-only` is appended to the compiler command, which is known by both.